kartonfarkas/api_docs/source/suite/contacts/adding_contacts_to_contact_list.rst

      - Comments
    * - list_id
      - int
-     - The id of the contact list to extend
+     - The id of the contact list to extend, part of the URI -
-     - (part of the URI)
    * - key_id
      - mixed
      - The key identifies the contacts